 Exam Mode

 The Exam mode is used to block certain functions and applications from the Brailliant for a certain amount of time.
 While the Exam mode is active, you will only have access to the Terminal functions.
+Note that in the exam mode, the Bluetooth connection is deactivated; Terminal mode is only accessible via USB.
 All other applications and the use of an external memory (USB drive or SD card) are blocked while this mode is active.

 When activating the Exam mode, you will be prompted to enter a time between 1 and 240 minutes (4 hours) and will be asked to enter a desired password to turn off the exam mode.